epfl-ada/ada-2022-project-toestewbrr/README.md

 #### 2.1.
 Exploring pre-existing analysis

-The authors of the dataset had performed a preliminary analysis using CoreNLP on the plot summaries.
-This data was useful to extract the main character as the one with the highest number of mentions for each movie.
-Moreover, we extracted the main pair of interacting characters by using the number of common mentions within a sentence as a proxy for interaction.
+The authors of the dataset performed a preliminary analysis of the plot summaries using CoreNLP annotators.
+We used this data to extract the main character and the characters' pair with the most interactions in each movie.
+We define the main character of a movie as the entity 'PERSON' with the highest number of occurrences in the plot summary; and the principal characters' pair of a movie as the pair with the highest number of common mentions within a sentence over the plot summary.

-However, our end goal is to extract love relationships as well as lovers' persona.
-Using common mentions as a proxy for love relationships is but a shallow approximation.
-We concluded that we must therefore run our own NLP analysis to extract more valuable insights.
-We therefore decided to build our own customized CoreNLP pipeline.
+However, using common mentions as a proxy for love relationships is a shallow approximation.
+Even if we restrict ourselves to romantic movies, the assumption that the most interacting pair of characters will be a love couple is too strong.
+Therefore, we decided to run a customized CoreNLP pipeline with additional annotators to extract more reliable insights.

 #### 2.2.
 Custom CoreNLP pipeline